Sylvain Carrière

-Sylvain Carrière (born 21 May 1991) is a French politician from La France Insoumise who has represented Hérault's 8th constituency in the National Assembly since 2022.
+Sylvain Carrière (/fr/; born 21 May 1991) is a French politician of La France Insoumise (LFI) who has represented Hérault's 8th constituency in the National Assembly since 2022.

 Biography

-Sylvain Carrière was born on May 21, 1991, in Béziers (Hérault).
-He lived in Montagnac, Hérault, then attended Jean-Moulin High School in Pézenas, where he obtained his high school diploma in economics and social sciences.
-He went on to study for a technical and commercial agricultural diploma in Rodilhan(Gard), which he obtained in 2011.
+Sylvain Carrière was born in 1991 in Béziers, Hérault.
+He lived as a child in Montagnac, then attended Jean-Moulin High School in Pézenas, where he obtained his high-school diploma in economics and social sciences.
+He went on to study for a technical and commercial agricultural diploma in Rodilhan, Gard, which he obtained in 2011.